jaden-renner/tier-1-it-support-lab/README.md

 - **Scripting:** Python scripts (in development) to simulate random permission changes and generate IT support tickets for troubleshooting practice.
 - **Issue Tracking:** JIRA board set up to manage simulated tickets and track progress.

+## Permission Issue Simulator

+This Python script simulates real-world access issues by modifying ACL permissions for randomly selected employees.
+It logs a ticket in CSV format and allows for manual triage in a help desk setting.

+- Randomizes users and permission types
+- Works with Linux `setfacl` for realism
+- Designed to be used in a VirtualBox-based IT lab
+- Ticket logs saved to `ticket_log.csv`

 ## Tools Used

 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) — for virtualization